 Career Outlook for Nurses in Vermont

-According to the American Nursing Association, there is currently a national shortage of nurses due to the growing number of Americans over the age of 65 and to recent reforms in healthcare.
-Vermont’s Department of Labor reports that registered nurses rank fourth in the state's list of occupations with the most job openings, with an average annual growth rate of 1.9%.
-Nursing assistants rank 15th on this list, with an average annual growth rate of 1%.
-According to the BLS, there are currently around 5,850 registered nurses, 1,350 practical and vocational nurses, and 50 nurse practitioners employed in Vermont.
-Completing an on-campus or online nursing degree will qualify you for one of the most-needed occupations in the state.
+According to the American Nursing Association, there is currently a national shortage due to the growing number of Americans over the age of 65 and to recent reforms in healthcare.The Vermont Department of Labor reports that registered nurses rank 16th in the state's list of occupations with the most job openings, with an average annual growth rate of 2.2%.
+Nursing assistants rank 18th on this list, with an average annual growth rate of 1.1%.
+According to the BLS, there are currently around 6,270 registered nurses, 1,260 practical and vocational nurses, and 440 nurse practitioners employed in Vermont.
+Completing an online or on-campus nursing degree qualifies students for one of the highest demand occupations in the state.

 Biggest Hospitals in Vermont

 - University of Vermont Medical Center: Home to 562 beds and 7,500 employees, the UVM Medical Center is the largest hospital and one of the largest employers in the state.
 Over 1,750 of its employees are registered nurses, 160 of which are advanced practice nurses and physician assistants.
 The medical center features a children's hospital, a cancer center, a trauma center, and the only neonatal intensive care unit in Vermont.

 Additional Nursing Resources in Vermont

-This state department website offers resources for healthcare professionals, including information about licensing and regulations, hospitals and healthcare centers, and the overall state of health for Vermont's residents.
+- Vermont Department of Health: This state department website offers resources for healthcare professionals, including information about licensing and regulations, hospitals and healthcare centers, and the overall state of health for Vermont's residents.
 The website also features information about nursing positions, internships, and student opportunities.

-The NCSBN includes nursing member boards for all 50 states, as well as nursing boards from around the world.
+- National Council of State Boards of Nursing: The NCSBN includes nursing member boards for all 50 states, as well as nursing boards from around the world.
 This organization's website offers information and resources regarding licensing and regulation across the country, including Vermont.
 The NCSBN also offers webinars and online courses for nursing professionals.

 Accredited Online Nursing Programs in Vermont

-The following database includes all of the accredited ADN, BSN, RN to BSN, MSN, and DNP online nursing schools in Vermont.
+The following database includes all of the accredited ADN, BSN, RN-to-BSN, MSN, and DNP online nursing schools in Vermont.
 This resource will provide you with more information about the different program formats, requirements, and coursework, as well as information about what makes each online nursing degree unique.